Dos and Don’ts for Getting Free Advice from Your Designer Friend

 I’ve helped my sister Elizabeth with her house many times, here, here and here.
 Many of her decorating projects we work on together just because it’s fun and we’re hanging out anyway.
 And she goes out of her way to reciprocate.

-Whenever people ask me the best way to handle it when friends and family ask for free advice I respond with “Working with friends and family is hard, I don’t think there is a magical, standard way to handle it.”
+Whenever people ask me the best way to handle it when friends and family ask for free advice from your designer friend I respond with “Working with friends and family is hard, I don’t think there is a magical, standard way to handle it.”

 There are some designers who have so many friends they would go broke if they helped everyone for free or with a big discounted rate.
 So they simply have a policy called “I don’t do design work for friends”.
 If that works for you, great!
 But it doesn’t work for everyone.